sehoxjeong/sehoxjeong/README.md

 Interconnection between the Wall Street and the Main Street.
 Financial markets and business cycles.
 Firm dynamics with financial frictions.
 ### Corporate finance & Household finance
 (Introduction to be Updated.)
 Individual decision making on financial problem.
+Primarily on debt financing.
 ### Financial intermediations and stability
 (Introduction to be Updated.)
 Banks and other financial institutions, fintech, financial stability, securitization, systemic risk, etc.